Uphill Use Policy

 - Diamond Peak is a mountain environment that requires your alertness, common sense and caution.
 Read and obey all signs.
 Be sure your physical condition permits you to hike, ski, snowboard, skin or otherwise use resort facilities.
 Be aware that high elevation can accentuate existing health problems and concerns.

-- There is no on-site medical/rescue response after hours and assistance may take a increased amount time to arrive.
-In case of emergency call 911.
-During hours of operation, Dispatch may be reached at (775) 832-1225
+- There is no on-site medical/rescue response before or after hours and assistance may take an increased amount time to arrive.
+In case of emergency, call 911.
+During resort hours of operation, Dispatch may be reached at (775) 832-1225